 First let’s dispel the myth that the alkaline diet – or any healthy, dairy-free, meat-free diet is low in protein.

-Here, from the Energise site is a ‘Typical Alkaline Daily Menu’ – with simple alkaline meals like smoothies, wraps and an alkaline curry for dinner – this alone provides nearly 90g of protein.
-If you added a little more to this simple daily menu then you would easily push this as high as 120g or more if needed.
+Typically in my meal plans in the Alkaline Recipe System, the daily protein intake is between 80g-120g – with simple alkaline meals like smoothies, wraps and an alkaline curry for dinner.
+If you added a little more to this simple daily menu then you would easily push this as high as 150g or more if needed with an alkaline protein powder.

 This approach to health is NOT low in protein.
 The average person doing moderate exercise would get more than enough.
 If you’re a gym-goer, then you will easily get enough to build lean muscle mass and develop a strong body.